-- B. Arab Bank plc has issued series of unsecured perpetual Tier 1 bonds, illustrated as below: - On 10 October 2023, Arab Bank plc Jordan branches issued perpetual Tier 1 bonds in the amount of USD 250 million.
+B. Arab Bank plc has issued series of unsecured perpetual Tier 1 bonds, illustrated as below:

+- On 10 October 2023, Arab Bank plc Jordan branches issued perpetual Tier 1 bonds in the amount of USD 250 million.
 These bonds carry a fixed coupon rate of 8% per annum payable semi-annually and treated as deduction from equity.
 Interest is non-cumulative and payable at Bank's discretion.

-These bonds have been listed in London Stock Exchange - International securities market and perpetual bonds market - Instruments Classification.
+These bonds have been listed in London Stock Exchange International securities market and perpetual bonds market - These bonds are classified as equity within the additional Tier 1 of the regulatory capital in accordance with IAS 32: Financial Instruments Classification.
 The Tier 1 bonds do not have a fixed or final maturity date and are redeemable by the Bank at its sole discretion and according to issuance terms but subject to the prior consent of the regulatory authority.
 10 April 2029 will be the first repricing date.